cannonfodderdos/GitHubUserViewer/README.md

 MVC/Web API Application which queries GitHubs User API, retrieves specific information and includes details of repos ordered by Stargazer count.

-The application is also visible on: https://githubuserviewer.azurewebsites.net Please note the GitHub API will deny requests to their Core API's after a certain limit is hit (around 60 in an hour for unauthenticated apps).
+The application is also available at https://githubuserviewer.azurewebsites.net

+Please note the GitHub API will deny requests to their Core API's after a certain limit is hit (around 60 in an hour for unauthenticated apps).